loginom/loginom-help-en-omegat/data/processors/transformation/rollup-columns.md

       * **5** — ![String](../../images/icons/data-types/string_default.svg) *String*.
       * **6** — ![Variable](../../images/icons/data-types/variant_default.svg) *Variable*.

-When selecting *Skip null values* flag, the handler won't include the strings with null values in the transposed fields into the resulting data set.
+When selecting *Skip null values* checkbox, the handler won't include the strings with null values in the transposed fields into the resulting data set.